Comp-Bio-Pipeline-Dev-Team/functional_CRISPR_screen/README.md

     └── transform_count_results.tsv
 ```

 To view the functional CRISPR screen analysis overview report, click on `dev_report.html`.
 All plots and stats are included in the respective `plots` and `qc_files` directories.
 Any intermediate files made by R are in the `count_output` directory along with the final sgRNA counts table per sample.
-The raw data at every step of the pipeline is provided for the user under the associated subdirectories with log files for how any given analysis went.
+The raw data at every step of the pipeline is provided for the user under the associated sub-directories with log files for how any given analysis went.

 ## Contact Information

 This pipeline was written by Madi Apgar, MS and Tonya Brunetti, PhD of the Department of Microbiology and Immunology at CU Anschutz.
 If any issues arise, feel free to open an issue on this repository to bring it to our attention.